 I sing to keep myself engaged in the present moment.
 There are times in parenting young children that my brain wants to drift off to daydreaming or brainstorming land but I want to be more present with the children.
 There are times when I get bored and start itching for distraction and I find myself reaching for my phone or getting on the computer.
 Singing helps me stay grounded and present, it's a win-win for me and the kids, and it has a better effect on my mood than checking facebook.

 Most of all, I sing because it's an expression of joy!
-Please check my archives for lots of great songs to sing with your children.
-What are your favorite reasons to sing with your children?
+Please check the Lavender's Blue Song Collection for lots of great songs to sing with your children.